alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 reducing sun heat by 1% would cool the Earth by 2.5 K (or 2.5 C).
 So knowing our proportion of mirrors from before:

-    ΔT(mirror) = T(Earth) × p(mirror) ≈ 300 K × 0.2% = 0.6 K.
+    ΔT(mirror) = T(Earth) × p(mirror) ≈ 250 K × 0.2% = 0.5 K.

-If we reflect 0.2% of the heat we might decrease the temperature by around half a degree.
+If we reflect 0.2% of the heat from the Sun we might decrease the temperature by around half a degree.
 Not a lot.
 So this little project is perhaps not worth the hassle, at least globally.

-# 🎚️  Some Checks
+## 🎚️  Some Checks

 How well did we do with our Fermi estimates?